 Survival times of the treated group averaged 5.07 years (ranging from 1.7 years for bronchiolar to 9.5 yrs for colorectal).
 For the control group survival averaged 3.09 years (ranging from 1.0 yrs for bronchiolar to 4.9 yrs for colorectal) an increased survival of 64%.

 For the two pairs of inoperable stomach cancer (n=4), the survival was 3.6 years vs 2.05 years, an increase of 76%.

-References: Grossarth-Maticek R et al. Use of Iscador, an extract of European mistletoe (Viscum album), in cancer treatment: prospective nonrandomized and randomized matched-pair studies nested within a cohort study.
+Reference: Grossarth-Maticek R et al. Use of Iscador, an extract of European mistletoe (Viscum album), in cancer treatment: prospective nonrandomised and randomised matched-pair studies nested within a cohort study.
 Altern Ther Health Med.
 (May-Jun) 2001; 7(3): 57-66, 68-72, 74-6 passim.